 CESAR is committed to offering training opportunities to undergraduate and graduate students to help them learn applied research skills and support their academic advancement.
 Students are invited to apply to participate in our research projects.
 Find out more about our current students:

-Nicole Fortune Hernandez - UM Scholars Summer Research Intern
+Nicole Fortune Hernandez - Graduate Research Assistant

-Nicole HernandezNicole is a research intern participating in the MPower UM Scholars Summer Research Program in Summer of 2025.
-She graduated with a BS in Public Health Science from the University of Maryland College Park in 2021 and with a MSPH in Health Policy and Management from the Bloomberg School of Public Health in 2023.
+Nicole Fortune Hernandez graduated with a BS in Public Health Science from the University of Maryland, College Park in 2021 and with a MSPH in Health Policy and Management from the Bloomberg School of Public Health in 2023.
+She joined CESAR in the Summer of 2025 as part of the MPower UM Scholars Summer Research Program.
 She is currently a medical student pursuing her MD at the University of Maryland School of Medicine.
 After graduation, Nicole hopes to become a physician advocate in her field of practice.

 Education: